Motion#

 hovering?#

-True – The Hornet is currently hovering.
+True — The drone is currently maintaining its position (hovering).

-False – The Hornet is not hovering.
+False — The drone is currently changing its position.

 <hovering?>